wyang342/sql-queries/readme.md

 ### Addresses that have a space in their city name.

-### Students & their addresses that live in a city with more than word in the city name.
+### Students & their addresses that live in a city with more than one word in the city name.

 ### The average number of credits for classes offered at the school.